dreamcatcher-tech/network/Inbox/2024-08-06 1225 goal is to spec a task as a set of failing tests.md

 This is the iterative improvement cycle of the dreamcatcher.

-Should be able to have a spec, and show it failing, then pass it off
+Should be able to have a spec, and show it failing, then pass it off to be completed with some escrow attached.